Fitus/Zaloha2.sh/README.md

 * The option <code>--noRestore</code> switches off creation of the restore scripts.
   If you do not need the restore scripts, use this option to shorten the analysis phase.
-* The option <code>--mawk</code> instructs Zaloha2 to use MAWK instead of (usually) GNU AWK.
+* Install MAWK on the local system.
 MAWK is an AWK implementation based on a bytecode interpreter and is significantly faster.
-  To utilize MAWK, it must be installed on the local system.

 Performance was measured on following system and data: